An official website of the State of Oregon

 A CSWA is not a license to practice clinical social work without having an approved plan of supervision on file.
-If the CSWA is to go on a leave of absence for three weeks or more, the certificate must be placed on inactive status, by notifying the board in writing of said leave.
-A 6 month evaluation report will need to be submitted for hours prior to leave.
-The six month reporting period will begin again once the CSWA is reactivated.
+If the CSWA is to go on a leave of absence for three weeks or more, the certificate must be placed on inactive status, by submitting a status change request in the portal.
+A supervision report will need to be submitted for hours prior to leave.
+The reporting period will begin again once the CSWA is reactivated.
 Supervision must occur a minimum of twice per month for at least one hour.
 One session for 2 hours does not meet this requirement.
 There is no maximum of supervision as long as the supervision meets the criteria in the rules and laws listed below.
 Not meeting the minimum requirement of supervision may result in board action, or loss of hours.

 An initial plan is approved upon approval of the application.
-If there are any changes to the employer or clinical supervisor, a CSWA plan change packet must be submitted.
-If possible, submit plan change packet prior to the change occurring.
+If there are any changes to the employer or clinical supervisor, a CSWA plan change must be submitted.
+Plan changes are submitted electronically by the CSWA in thier license portal.
+If possible, submit plan change prior to the change occurring.
 It is important to remember that if the CSWA has left the approved employer, or stopped seeing the approved supervisor, not only will hours not count, but practicing would be out of compliance and may result in board action.

-The administrative supervisor needs to read, and acknowledge that they are the representative to the agency that is able to support the plan, and encourage the CSWA to remain in compliance with supervision requirements.
+It is up to the CSWA to ensure their administrative supervisor is aware of the plan and fully supports the supervision.
 If there is any reason the CSWA is unable to continue the plan due to agency policy or procedures, the administrative supervisor needs to contact the board office.